 As for the pasta, I need to make it more often.
 I’ve been making pasta for two decades, but sometimes I go long periods without reaching for the rolling pin.
 Yet each time I come back to it, I fall into the same, Zen-like state: Roll, shape, fill, seal.
 Repeat.
 Making pasta calms my worried mind in a way that nothing else ever does.
 Consider it culinary yoga.

-Tortellini or cappelletti — there is no structural difference — are especially absorbing.
+Tortellini or cappelletti pasta — there is no structural difference — are especially absorbing.
 It’s their complexity.
 Once you make a few hundred or so, you can do them without conscious thought, all the while focusing on the task at hand.
 Roll, shape, fill, seal.
 Repeat.
 Time falls away.

-Typically cappelletti are made with plain flour, but I always match my flours to the rest of the dish.
+Typically cappelletti pasta is made with plain flour, but I always match my flours to the rest of the dish.
 When I work with duck, goose, venison or any other dark game meat, I like to add dark, rustic flour to the mix.
 In this case, spelt and acorn flour.
 Yes, I happen to have acorn flour kicking around.
 Chestnut flour is a nice substitute, if you can find it, but simple whole wheat will do.
 The earthier flavor bridges the gap between the broth and the pasta.

 As for a filling, I thought about using duck meat, but I wanted something lighter, so I decided to make a very traditional lemon-ricotta-nutmeg filling.
 Nutmeg carries through the warmth of the rest of the dish, and the lemon zest adds a zephyr of brightness, like a raised eyebrow in a grin.